A New Beginning (speech): Delivery

 On the subject of the Iraq War, Obama stated, "Although I believe that the Iraqi people are ultimately better off without the tyranny of Saddam Hussein, I also believe that events in Iraq have reminded America of the need to use diplomacy and build international consensus to resolve our problems whenever possible."
 He also promised to "remove combat troops from Iraqi cities by July, and to remove all of our troops from Iraq by 2012".

 During the "nuclear weapons" portion of the speech, Obama stated, "In the middle of the Cold War, the United States played a role in the overthrow of a democratically elected Iranian government."
 It was the first acknowledgement by a US President of the United States government's involvement in the 1953 Iranian coup d'état; although then-Secretary of State Madeleine Albright had acknowledged it as well in a speech in 2000.

 About democracy, Obama stated that, though "America does not presume to know what is best for everyone", "I do have an unyielding belief that all people yearn for certain things: the ability to speak your mind and have a say in how you are governed; confidence in the rule of law and the equal administration of justice; government that is transparent and doesn't steal from the people; the freedom to live as you choose."
 He called such freedoms "human rights".

 On economic development, Obama described several new funds, scholarship programs and partnerships to support education, technological development and better health care in Muslim-majority countries.

 After the speech

-After the speech, Obama visited to Buchenwald concentration camp to pay homage to the victims of the Holocaust.
+After the speech, Obama visited Buchenwald concentration camp to pay homage to the victims of the Holocaust.
 He met German Chancellor Angela Merkel in Dresden on 5 June.